The New Moon

 The following verses contain/reveal the importance of observing the Sabbath, and the new moons, and the feast days marked out in Leviticus Chapter 23.
 "And it shall be the prince’s part to give burnt offerings, and meat offerings, and drink offerings, in the feasts, and in the new moons, and in the Sabbaths, in all solemnities of the house of Israel . . .
-Thus saith Yahuwah Elohim; In the first month, in the first day of the month, (a new moon day) thou shalt take a young bullock without blemish, and cleanse the sanctuary:" (Ezekiel 45:17-18).
+Thus saith Yahuwah Elohim; In the first month, in the first day of the month, (a new moon day) thou shalt take a young bullock without blemish, and cleanse the sanctuary:" (Ezekiel 45:17-18, emphasis added).
 This is the Biblical New Year's Day!

 "Then Solomon offered burnt offerings unto Yahuwah on the altar of Yahuwah, which he had built before the porch, even after a certain rate every day, offering according to the commandment of Moses, on the sabbaths, and on the new moons, and on the solemn feasts, three times in the year, even in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles" (2 Chronicles 8:12-13).

-"He appointed also the king’s portion of his substance for the burnt offerings, to wit, for the morning and evening burnt offerings, and the burnt offerings for the Sabbaths, and for the new moons, and for the set feast, as it is written in the law of Yahuwah" (2 Chronicles 31:3).
+"He appointed also the king’s portion of his substance for the burnt offerings, to wit, for the morning and evening burnt offerings, and the burnt offerings for the Sabbaths, and for the new moons, and for the set feasts, as it is written in the law of Yahuwah" (2 Chronicles 31:3).